Transportation (bus Service)

 The COVID-19 outbreak and the public health need for social distancing as International School of Indiana continues to provide education to our students from age 3 to Grade 12 has created unique challenges for our institution.
 Therefore, ISI is taking the following measures regarding transportation.

-Transportation by personal vehicle is encouraged however recognizing that many families are dependent on carpooling and school provided safe and reliable daily transportation, limited bus service will be offered until further notice.
+Transportation by personal vehicle is encouraged however recognizing that many families are dependent on carpooling and school provided safe and reliable daily transportation, limited bus service will be offered if the minimum number of riders register.

 - Bus service will be provided for essential purposes only